notTypecast/Cond/README.md

 ```
 In this example, notice that x is not passed twice.
 Even though the variable a appears twice before the variable b, once the object x is mapped to the variable a, whenever a is found again, it is dismissed.
 Therefore, it is safe to pass y afterwards, so it is mapped to b, without worrying about passing x twice.
 *Note: passing x twice would actually cause an error*

-***Future additions***

-A not-equals sign is planned for the `eval_sign`.

-Must test behavior for when same Cond object is passed more than once inside a single expression more extensively.

-Further bug testing.

 ***Credit***